-Note that the lower deck facilities could suffer significant damage and the restaurant would suffer some wave damage during a major storm; and would need to be vacated in the event of an imminent, future very severe storm.
+Note that the lower deck facilities could suffer significant damage and the restaurant would suffer some wave damage during a major storm; and would need to be vacated in the event of an imminent, future very severe storm; or 'shelter in place'.

-In the longer term, based on projected sea level rises, the access road may become inundated by storm tide to a depth of about 0.3 to 0.4m; posing evacuation concerns; albeit adequate warning should be available.
+In the longer term, based on projected sea level rises, the access road may become inundated by storm tide to a depth of about 0.3 to 0.4m; posing evacuation concerns; albeit adequate storm and high tide warning should be available and 'shelter in place' is satisfactory.